GsX0789/SliceIt/README.md

 # SliceIt

-SliceIt is a prototype that I made, while learn unity, following the paths in the Unity Essentials 5
+SliceIt is a prototype that I made, while learning unity, following the paths in the Unity Essentials 5